islamGalalo/FWD-Java-Sales.invoice.generator/README.md

 #  Sales Invoice Generator

- Something like Sales software program , it makes you to add , delete and modify your invoice by easy and simple way
+ Something like a Sales software program, it makes you  add, delete and modify your invoice in easy and simple way